mulesoft-labs/mule-match/README.md

 ```
 npm install

-# Start the development server on port 9999
+npm start # Starts the development server on port 9999
-npm start
 ```

 ### Testing

-Tests are written using Mocha and [Enzyme from Airbnb] (https://github.com/airbnb/enzyme).
-You can run all of them with the following command:
+Tests are written using [Mocha](https://mochajs.org/) and [Enzyme from Airbnb] (https://github.com/airbnb/enzyme) and they run with [Karma](http://karma-runner.github.io/).

+You can run all of them with the following commands:

 ```
-npm test
+npm run test # Runs the the tests once with coverage

+npm run test:watch # Watches the test & source files and re runs the tests when a change is detected
 ```